Akram-Ibrahim/akram-ibrahim.github.io/_pages/about.md

 <span style="color: maroon;"><strong>I am planning to graduate in Spring 2025 and am looking for full-time opportunities.
 Reach out to me if you have any relevant positions!</strong></span>

-I am currently a Ph.D. candidate in the Department of Physics at the University of Maryland Baltimore County (UMBC), working on computational materials science under the supervision of [Dr. Can Ataca](https://physics.umbc.edu/people/faculty/ataca/).
-I obtained my M.S. in Physics from UMBC in 2021.
-I also earned my Bachelor's in Mechanical Power Engineering (Thermal Engines, Fluid/Gas Dynamics) from Menoufia University in Egypt in 2016.
+I am currently pursuing a Ph.D. in Physics at the University of Maryland Baltimore County (UMBC), specializing in computational materials science under the supervision of [Dr. Can Ataca](https://physics.umbc.edu/people/faculty/ataca/).
+I completed my Master of Science in Physics at UMBC in 2021.
+I also hold a Bachelor's degree in Mechanical Power Engineering (Thermal Engines, Fluid/Gas Dynamics) from Menoufia University in Egypt, which I obtained in 2016.

 ## <span style="color: blue; font-size: smaller;">Research Interests</span>